 Start planning for your business with a “glass is half-full” attitude.
 Reflect on why you want to start a company and what might be holding you back.
 You have a lifetime of experience to apply to your new business.
 Now is the time of your life to do the things that you love.
 If you can build a successful business around your passions, so much the better!

 Have you considered starting a new business?
 What qualities do you think that you will need to succeed?
-Please add your thoughts in the comments or join the conversation in the starting a business section of the Sixty and Me forum.
+Please add your thoughts in the comments below.